-- PROCEDURE 1 Put the patients name and number or date of birth on the ground glass end of the slide using lead nencil (other markers are unshed off by - birth on the ground glass end of the slide using lead pencil (other markers are washed off by processing fluids).
+- Put the patients name and number or date of birth on the ground glass end of the slide using lead pencil (other markers are washed off by processing fluids).
 If smear is vaginal, mark it 'V'.
-Please leave space for Laboratory Number.

-2 Do not clear cervix or wipe away any attached mucus until smear has been taken.
-Position patient, adjust light and insert the warm speculum.
+Please leave space for Laboratory Number - 2 Do not clear cervix or wipe away any attached mucus until smear has been taken Position patient, adjust light and insert the warm speculum.
 Lubricate with minimal tap water or water sol. lubricant.
-Use no antiseptics or greasy lubricants.

-- 3 Insert the spatula into cervical os using the bilobed end unless the cervix is very patulous or scarred, when the spade should be used.
-Firmly rotate the spatula through at least 360° ensuring that the scrape spans the squamocolumnar junction at all times.
+Use no antiseptics or greasy lubricants - 3 Insert the spatula into cervical os using the bilobed end unless the cervix is very patulous or scarred, when the spade should be used.
+Firmly rotate the spatula through at least 360° ensuring that the scrape spans the squamo columnar junction at all times.
 A brush sampler may be used where the squamo columnar junction is high or where an endocervical abnormality is suspected. - 4 Spread material thinly on the glass slide.
 Use gentle longitudinal strokes rather than a circular motion.
-The aim is to get a single cell layer on as much of the slide as possible without damaging the cells.

-6 Complete the request form with a ball point pen, pressing firmly on the hard backing surface.
-Ensure that all copies are legible.
+The aim is to get a single cell layer on as much of the slide as possible without damaging the cells. - 5 Place the slide on a horizontal surface and immediately dip in or apply fixative generously.
+Avoid exposure to direct sunlight.
+Allow to dry for a minimum of 20 minutes before inserting into container. - 6 Complete the request form with a ball point pen, pressing firmly on the hard backing surface.
+Ensure that all copies are legible. - 7 Put the slide in a Slide Mailer for dispatch with request form.
+One slide per Slide Mailer only.